Legislation Details

 Title: A Local Law to amend the New York city building code and administrative code of the city of New York, in relation to boarders, lodgers or roomers in a private dwelling

-Sponsors: Jumaane D. Williams, Robert E. Cornegy, Jr., (by request of the Brooklyn Borough President)
+Sponsors: Jumaane D. Williams, Public Advocate Jumaane Williams, Robert E. Cornegy, Jr., Robert E. Cornegy, Jr., (by request of the Brooklyn Borough President), (by request of the Brooklyn Borough President)

 Int.
 No. 719

-By Council Members Williams and Cornegy (by request of the Brooklyn Borough President)
+By the Public Advocate (Mr. Williams) and Council Member Cornegy (by request of the Brooklyn Borough President)

 Title